-The Great American Outdoors Act (GAOA), passed in 2020, improves infrastructure and expanding recreation opportunities in national parks and other public lands.
+The Great American Outdoors Act (GAOA), passed in 2020, provides funding to improve infrastructure and expand recreation opportunities in national parks and other public lands.
 The legislation established the National Parks and Public Lands Legacy Restoration Fund and guaranteed permanent funding for the existing Land and Water Conservation Fund.

 The Land and Water Conservation Fund receives up to $900 million a year from offshore oil and natural gas royalties.
 This funding assists national parks in the acquisition of essential lands and provides states with money to invest in local conservation and recreation opportunities.

-The newly-established National Parks and Public Lands Legacy Restoration Fund will address extensive and long overdue maintenance needs.
+The National Parks and Public Lands Legacy Restoration Fund addresses extensive and long overdue maintenance and repair needs.

 Are you looking to do business with the National Park Service?
-Learn more on our contracting page for details on how to access and bid on projects.
+Get details on how to access and bid on projects.